 Are you an entrepreneur if you launch a nonprofit?
 When I ask my peers to give me the most notable examples of innovation and entrepreneurship in the last fifty years, most mention a game-changing technology in Silicon Valley.
 After having spent most of my career as a tech entrepreneur, it seems my friends might have been a little biased.

 In the world of technology, I never had to push anyone to say they were tech entrepreneurs.
 In reality, most people who labeled themselves as “tech entrepreneurs” actually weren’t.
 Now, I find myself trying to convince social entrepreneurs that they are social entrepreneurs.
 It’s been surprising to witness the lack of clarity around what it means to be a social entrepreneur.
-For Entrepreneurship is an approach and a mindset. example, last week I asked a young Brazilian activist if she was a social entrepreneur and she recoiled; for her, “social entrepreneurship” meant “for-profit.”
+For example, last week I asked a young Brazilian activist if she was a social entrepreneur and she recoiled; for her, “social entrepreneurship” meant “for-profit.”

 When talking to peers and friends in other industries, it’s evident that we need to bring social entrepreneurship into the mainstream.
 Today, there is often a gap in how we think about entrepreneurs versus social entrepreneurs.